-The Group achieved a sales turnover of RM296.4 million in 2014 compared to RM325.3 million in 2013, a decrease of 9%.
-However, the Group's pretax profit improved significantly from RM4.4 million in the previous year to RM16.5 million in the financial year 2014, a turnaround of 275%.
-Our biggest revenue contributor remains the vinyl disposable gloves segment in China which alone contributed to 42% of the Group's turnover.
+The Group achieved a sales turnover of RM300.2 million in 2015, a slight increase from the previous year of RM296.4 million.
+However, the Group's pretax profit improved by 23% from RM16.5 million in the 2014 to RM20.3 million in the financial year just ended.
+Our biggest revenue contributor remains the vinyl disposable gloves segment in China which alone contributed to 46% of the Group's turnover.
 Overall demand for the Group's products remains stable; we have maintained our marketing policies to focus on premium customers and market segments that have proven to yield higher profit margins.